smrnjeet222/oxbin/README.md

 - Files are wrapped in a JSON structure with metadata before uploading to Walrus
 - Original file content is base64-encoded within the wrapper
 - When retrieving files, OxBin automatically detects and unwraps the metadata
-- Non-OxBin files (uploaded elsewhere) are displayed as raw content
+- non-oxbin files (uploaded elsewhere) are displayed as raw content

 #### Blob Format
 When you upload a file through OxBin, it's stored in this JSON format: